Zico Football Center

 The Zico Football Center (ZFC) is a sports complex in Rio de Janeiro, Brazil.
-It was founded in 1996 by Zico, and is the house of the ZFC Club – which competes on the B Series of the Rio State Championship.
+It was founded in 1996 by former Brazilian player Zico, and is the house of the ZFC Club – which competes on the B Series of the Rio State Championship.

 The center hosted the football tournament matches during the 2007 Pan American Games.

+In 2025, the Flamengo Feminino women’s team officially moved its base of training to the Centro de Futebol Zico (CFZ) in Recreio dos Bandeirantes, Rio de Janeiro, as part of a partnership to improve logistics and training conditions for the club.